-The monitoring programs that generate the data used in the Compliance Monitoring Program have been implemented by the Management and Operating Contractor (M&OC).
-The reporting of the data for the COMPs will be coordinated through the M&OC.
+The monitoring programs that generate the data used in the Compliance Monitoring Program have been implemented by the management and operating contractor

+| (M&OC).
+The reporting of the data for the Compliance Monitoring Parameters will be coordinated through the M&OC.

-The M&OC will serve an information-exchange function by communicating important monitoring results to the SA.
-The SA will likewise communicate to the M&OC, via the CBFO, information generated that may impact the M&OC monitoring activity.
+| The M&OC will serve an information-exchange function by communicating important monitoring results to the scientific advisor.
+The scientific advisor will likewise communicate to the M&OC, via the CBFO, information generated that may impact the M&OC monitoring activity.